pranaovs/shared-expenses-app/assignment/assignment.md

 );
 ```

-## WRITE DOWN 50 COMPLEX QUERIES FOR YOUR PROJECT IN NORMAL ENGLISH
+## Write down 50 complex queries for your project in normal English

 > User & Group Management Queries